LeaVerou/proposal-composable-value-accessors/README.md

 }
 ```

-However, the mental model around data properties is not about defining an accessor.
-Accessors are essentially an implementation detail and should not drive syntax.
+However, for plain data properties without additional logic, accessors are an implementation detail and should not be driving syntax.

 Additionally, the auto-accessors proposal includes a lot of additional complexity around access control which is not necessary for these use cases.
 This proposal defines simple value-backed accessors in a way that is more geared around the mental model of defining a data property, and can ship without any additional complexity.

+Last, decoupling common accessor use cases into separate, composable first-class parts makes decorators more powerful as they can now get access to more granular information about the accessor they are decorating rather than just a big opaque setter (e.g. the underlying value, any validation logic, etc.) and make more informed decisions.

 ### [First-class protocols](https://github.com/tc39/proposal-first-class-protocols)